strongjz/aws-container-devsecops/content/development/linting.md

 -:5 DL3016 warning: Pin versions in npm.
 Instead of `npm install <package>` use `npm install <package>@<version>` -:8 DL3011 error: Valid UNIX ports range from 0 to 65535
 ```

+Try to fix the issues with the Dockerfile on your own

+If you get stuck look at the

+`docker run --rm -i hadolint/hadolint:v2.7.0 <  ~/environment/aws-container-devsecops/content/development/development.files/Dockerfilefixed`